Turn a donation pile into auditable evidence

 The practical test is simple: if your photos and counts do not fully explain the value in 2 minutes, you are still in preliminary mode.
 A report is then not an upsell.
 It is the missing proof layer.

-Use the decision block above to reserve the route that fits your schedule: free instant estimate first for a practical read, then upgrade to a signed appraisal workflow where needed.
+Use the decision block above to reserve the path that fits your schedule: free instant estimate first for a practical read, then move to a signed appraisal workflow when your file still needs proof depth.

 FAQ